Mandatory prison for mentally disabled sex offender 'cruel and unusual,' B.C. judge says

 Twenty-six-year-old Dylan Scofield pleaded guilty in 2015 to two counts of sexual interference related to his relationships with a pair of 15-year-old girls, according to a B.C.
 Supreme Court decision from Vernon.

 Canadian law mandates that he be sentenced to at least a year behind bars for that crime.
-But Justice Gordon Weatherill wrote last month that the law "requires me to impose a sentence that is not only excessive or disproportionate to what Mr. Scofield's sentence should be but grossly disproportionate to what is fit and proportionate."
+But Justice Gary Weatherill wrote last month that the law "requires me to impose a sentence that is not only excessive or disproportionate to what Mr. Scofield's sentence should be but grossly disproportionate to what is fit and proportionate."